apache/sedona/docs/community/publish.md

 ```

+### Announce email

-Here is a generated "announce" email.
-This email should be CCed to dev@sedona.apache.org:
+1. This email should be CCed to dev@sedona.apache.org
+2. Please add the permalink of the incubator vote thread
+3. Please add the permalink of the incubator vote result thread

 ```
-Subject: [ANNOUNCE] Apache Sedona {{ sedona.current_version }} released
+Subject: [ANNOUNCE] Apache Sedona {{ sedona_create_release.current_version }} released

 Dear all,

-We are happy to report that we have released Apache Sedona (incubating) {{ sedona.current_version }}.
+We are happy to report that we have released Apache Sedona (incubating) {{ sedona_create_release.current_version }}.
 Thank you again for your help.

 Apache Sedona (incubating) is a cluster computing system for processing large-scale spatial data.